fisherro/colang/spec.md

 Defines a named coroutine by binding an anonymous routine to a variable.

 **Note**: Due to current implementation limitations, this form may not work in all contexts.
-The shorthand form is recommended for most use cases.
+The shorthand form is recommended for most use cases. **The implementation has changed, so this statement needs to be reëavluated.**

 ### Shorthand definition